yehia67/documentation/iri/0.1/how-to-guides/run-an-iri-node-on-linux.md

 # Run an IRI node on a Linux server

-**When you run the IRI on a Linux server, it becomes an IRI node that gives you direct access to an IOTA network.
-By running an IRI node, you help the IOTA network to become more distributed by adding to the number of ledgers and validating your neighbor IRI node's transactions.**
+**When you run the IRI on a Linux server, it becomes a node that gives you direct access to an IOTA network.
+By running a node, you help the IOTA network to become more distributed by adding to the number of ledgers and validating your neighbors' transactions.**

 ## Prerequisites